-After reading Karen M. McManus's debut novel One Of Us Is Lying last year, it's no surprise that I was eager (and by eager I mean that I was stalking the Waterstones website for months) to get my hands on her latest release: Two Can Keep A Secret.
+After devouring Karen M. McManus's debut novel, One Of Us Is Lying last year, it's perhaps no surprise that I was eager (and by eager I mean that I was stalking the Waterstones website for months) to get my hands on her latest release, Two Can Keep A Secret.

 Having loved every minute of the author's first book, I had high expectations for this novel and I'm here to tell you if it lived up to the hype or not.

 Warning: This review may contain spoilers, proceed with caution.

 What Is Two Can Keep a Secret About?

 Before we go any further, let's get into what Two Can Keep A Secret is about.
 I've also noticed a lot of confusion swirling around the internet about whether it is in any way linked to McManus's last book, so let me start by saying that both novels are completely different in terms of plot, characters and location.

 This time round we are thrown into the not-so sleepy town of Echo Ridge, where true-crime-obsessed Ellery and her twin brother Ezra are sent to live with their grandmother after their erratic mum is placed into a rehab centre for treatment.

 Unfortunately for the twin's, their arrival in their mother Sadie's hometown doesn't go as smoothly as they might have anticipated.
 Ellery's luggage gets lost by the airline, a storm is raging and then there's the small matter of the dead man in the middle of the road - who turns out to be a well-loved teacher at their new high school.
 If that wasn't a flashing warning sign for trouble to come, I don't know what is...